vzaliva/coq-switch/README.md

                           else n_Unsupported s.
 ```

-Writing manually such biolerplate code is tiresome and
+Writing manually such a biolerplate code is tiresome and
 error-prone.
 This plugin allows to automate such tasks.